Shadownsf/Shadownsf/README.md

 ### Hi there 👋
+ - 🔭 I’m currently working on .Net Framework
+ - 🌱 I’m currently learning: Common Language Runtime .Net
+ - 📫 How to reach me: [my linkedin](https://www.linkedin.com/in/pierre-kor%C3%A9-b3a52386/)
+ - 💬 Ask me about everything.
+I will try to answer as best I can.

 <!--
 **Shadownsf/Shadownsf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.